tuhh-softsec/vul4j/README.md

 ## Dataset Execution Framework Demonstration
 In this section, we demonstrate how to use the execution framework to check out a vulnerability, then compile and run the test suite of the vulnerability.
-We also demonstrate how to use our framework to assist the reproduction of new vulnerabilities.
+We also demonstrate how to use our framework to validation the reproduction of new vulnerabilities.
 0. **Preparation:** You need to install our execution framework first.
 You could install Vul4J on your machine by following the *Quick Install* section or use our pre-built Docker images at [here](here).
 In the case, you use the pre-built Docker images, use the following command to start the Docker container:
 ```shell